 Drug Offenses In Colorado

-At Susan Fuller & Associates, P.C., we understand how serious it is to face criminal drug charges.
+At Fuller & Ahern, P.C. we understand how serious it is to face criminal drug charges.
 That is why our attorneys take the time to fully investigate the facts — and uncover the weaknesses — of every case we take on.

 As former prosecutors, we know how aggressively law enforcement pursues drug cases.
 We use this knowledge to provide our clients with the strongest possible defense, no matter how complex or severe the charges may be.
 To learn more, reach out to our firm today for a free consultation.
 We’re here to answer your questions and address your concerns.